When is radiotherapy used for prostate cancer?

 Care in Barranquilla and Santa Marta

-Dr. Baquero treats patients from Barranquilla, Santa Marta and across Colombia's Caribbean region.
-If you already have studies — biopsy and Gleason, PSA, PET-CT, bone scan or MRI — you can share them for a more precise assessment.
-He also offers a second opinion to confirm or review a plan already recommended.
+Dr. Baquero treats patients from Barranquilla, Santa Marta and across Colombia's Caribbean region, and coordinates with you the most convenient place for your care.
+If you already have studies — biopsy with Gleason score, PSA values, PET-CT, bone scan or MRI — you can send them via WhatsApp before your visit for a more precise, focused assessment.
+He sees private-pay patients and works with most health insurance plans; coverage is confirmed when you schedule your appointment.

 Frequently asked questions